tonyhb/tonyhb.com/posts/Does this really matter?.md

 -->

-My [new Go blog](https://github.com/tonyhb/tonyhb.co.uk) only took 7 hours to build from 0 to release. it's extremely simple, and if you compare it to something Wordpress it's almost featureless.
-But because it does what it needs to and&mdash;it does it well it&mdash;doesn't bother me at all.
+My [new Go blog](https://github.com/tonyhb/tonyhb.co.uk) only took 7 hours to build from 0 to release.
+It's extremely simple, and if you compare it to something Wordpress it's almost featureless.
+But because it does what it needs to&mdash;and it does it well&mdash;it doesn't bother me at all.

 To have a product shipped **all that matters is that the core experience is done well.** Everything else should be secondary.
 Whether you're working on a